 Preparing for the profession

 London has one of the world’s most vibrant classical music scenes and the RCM is at the heart of an extraordinary professional network.
 Agents, publishers and bookers often attend our events.
-For orchestral musicians we offer side-by-side ‘sit-in’ schemes with several major orchestras, composers participate in innovative projects at some of London’s most prestigious venues and our singers regularly cover roles for English Touring Opera.
+For orchestral musicians we offer side-by-side ‘sit-in’ schemes with several major orchestras, composers participate in innovative projects at some of London’s most prestigious venues and our singers frequently perform on some of the world's greatest operatic stages including the Royal Opera House, Glyndebourne and Metropolitan Opera.

 Creative Careers Centre